 Code of Conduct

-SWRB Education Providers Annual Report 2017
+SWRB Education Providers Annual Reports

-SWRB Education Providers Report 2017
+2021 Annual Education Providers Report

 Mandatory Reports

-Kaitiatikanga framework
+Kaitiakitanga framework

 Tēnei te mihi atu ki ngā tini kaimahi kei ngā hāpori, e pūkaha ana ki te whakatō me te whakatipu te mauri-ora ki ngā whānau maha, e rongorongo i ngā pēhitanga o te wā ka pā mai ki a rātou.
 Nō Te Ao Māori te poutoko nei i hangaia, hei arataki ngā kaupapa whakamātautau kaimahi, e kaingākau ki te mahi me te iwi Māori.